test-adams/TestHand/frontend/README.md

 ---
 ## About

-Frontend uses typescript, react and MUI.
+Frontend uses Typescript, React and MUI.
-After pulling, cd into frontend and run `npm install`.
-This will ensure you have all packages needed to run frontend.

 ---
 ## To Run